March 23, 2023

 La Jolla Shores Surf Spot Overview

-In this section, find out what it’s like surfing La Jolla Shores.
+Continue reading for a detailed breakdown on what it’s like surfing La Jolla Shores.

 La Jolla Shores surf spot is a beach break.
 It’s characterized by a flat sandbar bottom with multiple peaks up and down the beach.
 Normally, the surf is pretty mellow here and the sandy bottom is forgiving which makes it perfect for beginners (other San Diego beginner surf spots here).
 The best part for beginners is the inside whitewash which is ideal for any first timer to learn to stand up.
 Consequently, this break gets crowded with first time surfers.